yona-lang/homepage/docs/features/resource-management.md

 * if body expression raises an exception, the `leave` function is still called regardless

 ### Handling errors
-Whether an exception is raised or not within the context manager execution is not important for the its lifecycle.
-Context managers ensure that proper initialization and finalization of resources always takes place and for this reason they are the recommended way for handling this sort of things.
+Whether an exception is raised or not within the context manager execution is not important for its lifecycle.
+Context managers ensure that proper initialization and finalization of resources always takes place and for this reason they are the recommended way for handling this sort of thing